rdkcentral/firebolt/apis/pr-feature-media-info/core/Device/index.md

 ### id

-The platform back-office device identifier
+Get the platform back-office device identifier

 To get the value of `id` call the method like this: